julzaza/wildwitchherbs/_posts/2026-04-23-pregnancy-protection-old-world-magic.md

 Let this house hold peace.
 Let this child come safely.”

 No spectacle.
 No altar for social media.

 Just intention and boundary.

-That is how much real folk magic worked.
+That is how much real folk magic works.

 ---